 Bring to a boil, then lower the heat and simmer for 45-50 minutes, stirring occasionally.
-Season to taste and serve with your favourite crusty bread or toast.
+Season to taste and serve with your favorite crusty bread or toast.

 Recipe notes and tips

-- I love the texture of red cabbage in this soup, but if you want it to be creamy, you can use an immersion blender to puree it.
+- I love the texture of purple cabbage in this soup, but if you want it to be creamy, you can use an immersion blender to puree it.

-- If you want the contrast between sweet and savoury to be even more pronounced, you can add a handful of golden raisins to this vegan cabbage soup.
+- If you want the contrast between sweet and savory to be even more pronounced, you can add a handful of golden raisins to this vegan cabbage soup.

-- You can transform this into a spicy red cabbage soup by adding some red chilli flakes, paprika and cumin.
+- You can transform this into a spicy red cabbage soup by adding some red chili flakes, paprika and cumin.